yutatoga/lightTest/readme.txt

 lightTest5
 >> test about the balance between diffuse light, specular light, and ambient light and check how it looks with different resolution of sphere. each value can be changed with GUI

+lightTest6
+>> test about attenuation of light and you can change each attenuation factor which are constant, linear, and quadratic with GUI